medcomdk/MedComLandingPage/docs/index.md

 * **Implementation Guide**: the technical specifications of the standard.
 * **Clinical guidelines for application**: the clinical consideration behind the modernisation.
 * **Use cases**: the intended use of the standard.
-* **Testprotocol**: used during test and certification to document that the vendor implementation fulfils the standard.
+* **Testprotocol**: used during test and certification to document that the vendor implementation fulfills the standard.
 * **Mapping document**: the mapping from the previous OIOXML standard to FHIR.
 <p>&nbsp;</p>